fermyon/developer/content/cloud/pricing-and-billing.md

 This can be done online on the [Fermyon Cloud Dashboard's Account Settings](https://cloud.fermyon.com/account-settingsm) under the _Billing_ tab.

 **How long is the Starter Plan available?
 Is there a time limit after which the free tier is unavailable to me?**

 At this time the Starter Plan has no time limit.
-As long as your resource utilization remains below the monthly limits you can use Fermyon Cloud, for free, as long as you want it to.
+As long as your resource utilization remains below the monthly limits, you can use Fermyon Cloud, for free, as long as you want it to.
 We reserve the right to change that policy, but for now we’re thrilled to be able to provide this service to you completely free.

 ### Invoice